MatW3B/challengeRB/README.md

 - avatar fallback in case API fails
 - structurize imports better
 - handling of fetching the customer could be done in another service / interceptor
+- console warnings or comments for devs, about things like pipe necessary args